salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 date: 2015-05-14 12:00:00
 order: 1
 ---
-In order to use the SDK in your Mobile app, complete the steps required to register a device with the Marketing Cloud.
-This process ultimately connects the device to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).
+In order to use the SDK in your Mobile app, complete the steps below to configure the SDK for your app.
+Once this process is completed, and you run your first test, the SDK connects the device to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).

 1. In your app development environment, copy the libJB4ASDK-*.a and the header files into your project.
 <br/>